Adaptive Sparsity Level during Training for Efficient Time Series Forecasting with Transformers: Introduction

 \looseness=-1 Seeking sparsity through sparse connectivity is a widely-used technique to address the over-parameterization of deep learning models \cite{hoefler2021sparsity}.
 Early approaches for deriving a sparse sub-network prune a trained dense model \cite{han2015learning}, known as \textit{post-training} pruning.
 While these methods can match the performance of the dense network as shown by the Lottery Ticket Hypothesis (LTH) \cite{frankle2018lottery}, they are computationally expensive during training due to the training of the dense network. \textit{During-training} pruning aims to maintain training efficiency by gradually pruning a dense network during training \cite{liu2021sparse}.
 Sparse training \cite{mocanu2018scalable} pushed the limits further by starting with a sparse network from scratch and optimizing the topology during training.
 However, as we study in Section \ref{sec:sparsity_effect}, the main challenge when using any of these techniques for time series forecasting is to find the proper sparsity level automatically.

 \looseness=-1 In this paper, we aim to move beyond optimizing a single objective (e.g. minimizing loss) and investigate sparsity in DNNs for time series prediction in order to find a good trade-off between computational efficiency and performance automatically.
-Our contributions are as follows: \begin{itemize}[topsep=0pt,leftmargin=2mm] \looseness=-1 \item We analyze the effect of sparsity (using unstructured pruning) in the performance of state-of-the-art transformers for time series prediction \cite{liu2022non, zhou2022fedformer, wu2021autoformer, zhou2021informer}, and vanilla transformer \cite{vaswani2017attention}.
-We show they can be pruned up to $80\%$ of their connections in most cases, without significant loss in performance. \item \looseness=-1 We propose an algorithm, called \enquote{\textbf{P}runing with \textbf{A}daptive \textbf{S}parsity \textbf{L}evel} (\textbf{PALS}) that finds a decent loss-sparsity trade-off by dynamically tuning the sparsity level during training using the loss heuristics and deciding at each connectivity update step weather to \emph{Shrink} or \emph{Expand} the network, or keep it \emph{Stable}.
-PALS creates a bridge between during-training pruning and dynamic sparse training research areas by inheriting and enhancing some of their most successful mechanisms, while - up to our best knowledge - introducing for the first time into play also the Expand mechanism.
-Consequently, PALS does not require a desired pre-defined sparsity level which is necessary for most pruning or sparse training algorithms.
-Figure \ref{fig:dstgra} presents the general concept behind PALS. \item \looseness=-1 We evaluate the performance of PALS in terms of the loss, the parameter count, and FLOPs on six widely-used benchmarks for time series prediction and show that PALS can substantially sparsify the models and reduce parameter count and FLOPs.
-Surprisingly, PALS can even outperform the dense model on average, in 12 and 14 cases out of 30 cases in terms of Mean Squared Error (MSE) and Mean Absolute Error (MAE) loss, respectively (Table \ref{tab:summary_results}). \end{itemize}
+Our contributions are: \textbf{(1)} We analyze the effect of sparsity (using unstructured pruning) in SOTA transformers for time series prediction \cite{liu2022non,zhou2022fedformer,wu2021autoformer,zhou2021informer}, and vanilla transformer \cite{vaswani2017attention}.
+We show they can be pruned up to $80\%$ of their connections in most cases, without significant loss in performance. \textbf{(2)} We propose an algorithm, called \enquote{\textbf{P}runing with \textbf{A}daptive \textbf{S}parsity \textbf{L}evel} (\textbf{PALS}) that finds a decent loss-sparsity trade-off by dynamically tuning the sparsity level during training using the loss heuristics and deciding at each connectivity update step weather to \emph{Shrink} or \emph{Expand} the network, or keep it \emph{Stable}.
+PALS (Figure \ref{fig:dstgra}) creates a bridge between during-training pruning and dynamic sparse training research areas by inheriting and enhancing some of their most successful mechanisms, while - up to our best knowledge - introducing for the first time into play also the Expand mechanism.
+Consequently, PALS does not require a desired pre-defined sparsity level which is necessary for most pruning or sparse training algorithms. \textbf{(3)} We evaluate the performance of PALS in terms of the loss, the parameter count, and FLOPs on six widely-used benchmarks for time series prediction and show that PALS can substantially sparsify the models and reduce parameter count and FLOPs.
+Surprisingly, PALS can even outperform the dense model on average, in 12 and 14 cases out of 30 cases in terms of Mean Squared Error (MSE) and Mean Absolute Error (MAE) loss, respectively (Table \ref{tab:summary_results}).